 Depending on your skin type, you can choose between creams, lotions, serums, oils, ointments and face mists, and you’ll definitely need a suitable night cream to soothe and relax your skin while sleeping.

 Creams and Lotions

 Being thicker, richer and heavier in texture, the best beauty cream is mostly intended for those with dry skin.
-Regardless of season, such complexion is characterized by unusual lack of moisture, and needs a delightfully nourishing face products to help it lock the water in.
+Regardless of season, such complexion is characterized by an unusual lack of moisture, and needs a delightfully nourishing face product to help it lock the water in.
 Though widely popular and used by people with different skin types, creams are still most effective when applied to a dry complexion.

 Lotions, on the other hand, work perfectly on all skin types.
 While creams can make oily skin even greasier, this type of facial moisturizer are certain to prevent any kind of unwanted shine.
 The best skin lotion is a non-comedogenic one that’s even lighter and silkier, and takes care of deep and surface pores alike, thus allowing your skin to achieve a natural glow.

 Best Pick: However dry or sensitive your skin might be, Själ Cela Intuitif Light Cellular Renewal Crème will make it soft and resistant.

 Unlike creams and lotions, serums are usually made for a specific purpose.
 Some of them combat only wrinkles, while others target sunspots or acne.
 Still, facial serums are pleasant and hydrating enough that they can be used without any additional moisturizer.
 As such, they are the best face products for people with sensitive complexions.

 Oils and Ointments